varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 (content:references:option-probability-of-profit-algorithms)=
 ## Probability of profit at expiration
 The Probability of Profit (POP) at expiration is the probability that your option position will make at least $0.01 at expiration.
-The probability of profit can be a useful deccison metric, e.g., investors engange in transactions that have a _large_ POP and avoid low probability trades.
-However, the exact meaning of _large_ or _small_ depnds upon the risk tolerance of the investor.
+The probability of profit can be a helpful decision metric, e.g., investors engage in transactions with a _large_ POP and avoid low probability trades.
+However, the exact meaning of _large_ or _small_ depends upon the investor’s risk tolerance.

-We can estimate the Probability of Profit (POP) at expiration using monte-carlo simulation.
-For example, we can develop a geometric brownian motion model of the underlying price dynamics (based on historical data), and then use that model to project the underlying price into the future.
+Using Monte-Carlo simulation, we can estimate the Probability of Profit (POP) at expiration.
+For example, we can develop a geometric Brownian motion model of the underlying price dynamics (based on historical data), and then use that model to project the underlying price into the future.

 (content:references:option-pricing-algorithms)=